 - 1 Tbsp. soy sauce or tamari

-- ¼ cup plus 2 Tbsp. neutral cooking oil (such as grapeseed, organic canola, or light olive oil)
+- 1/4 cup plus 2 Tbsp. neutral cooking oil (I use avocado oil)

 - 1 lb.
 Brussels sprouts, trimmed and halved